gautam678/Pix2Depth/README.md

 `python app.py`

-This will start the python server.
+This will start the python application.

 ### Examples